 I have received a penalty charge notice relating to a parking contravention.
 Can the Ombudsman help me?

 There are specific statutory grounds of appeal against a penalty charge notice.
-If a council or an adjudicator considers that one of these grounds applies, then the penalty charge should be cancelled.
+If a council or an adjudicator considers one of these grounds applies, then the penalty charge should be cancelled.

 Councils and adjudicators can also consider any other reasons, known as 'mitigating circumstances', put forward for cancelling the penalty charge in a particular case.
-An adjudicator cannot uphold an appeal on the basis of mitigation but has a legal power to require a council to reconsider the case put forward and decide whether the penalty should be cancelled.
+An adjudicator cannot uphold an appeal on the basis of mitigation but has a legal power to require a council to reconsider the case put forward and decide whether the penalty charge should be cancelled.

 I have paid the penalty charge to avoid it increasing, but I still want to contest it.
 As I no longer have the right of appeal, can you investigate?